Observer Editor

 More

 Every Tues.–Sun.
 All age 6 & up invited into the museum’s Nature Lab and Micro Worlds Lab to use scientific tools and museum specimens to answer questions and solve problems.
-On Apr.
-20 & 21, the topic is “Microinvertebrate Mania,” which explores river health in celebration of Earth Day.
 Schedule subject to change.
-11 a.m.–3 p.m., U-M MNH, 1105 North University.
+11 a.m.3 p.m., U-M MNH, 1105 North University.
 Free.
 (734) 764–0478.

 Add this event to your calendar: Google Calendar | iCal